samir-plusb/honeybee-1/docs/mailing.md

 # Configuration

 The `Mail\Service` uses sensible default settings (like `utf-8` as the default charset for everything).
-The settings are grouped via a named mailer.
+The settings are grouped in named mailers.
 Each mailer is a set of settings that is known under a ```name``` attribute on the
 ```mailer``` element in the mail configuration.
 There is a ```default```
 attribute on the ```mailers``` element to specify the default set of settings to